 * As an Amazon Associate and member of other affiliate programs, I earn from qualifying purchases.

-When packing for Greek holidays we decided we would be traveling as light as possible.
+When packing for the Greek holidays we decided we would be traveling as lightly as possible.
 At first, we were not 100% sure if we can manage, but we managed to have one backpack each.

 If you want to take one, just remember that unless you wake up before sunrise, you won’t be alone there so setting it up in one of the narrow streets can be quite the challenge with people constantly passing by.